-Aside from general practice, Gold Coast residents can also access AH support via 13 HEALTH, a confidential phone service providing health advice from a registered nurse 24 hours a day, 7 days a week for the cost of a local call.
-In 2016-17, more than 27,500 calls were made by Gold Coast residents, with 54% occurring during the AH period (i.e. between 6pm - 8am).
-The three suburbs with the greatest number of calls were Upper Coomera, Southport and Surfers Paradise.
-The top three age groups requiring phone advice were 0-5 years (33% of calls), 20-29 years (17%) and 30-39 years (14%), and reasons for calling were abdominal pain, unwell/irritable newborn and chest pain.
+Besides general practice, Gold Coast residents can also access AH care via 13 HEALTH, a confidential phone service providing health advice from a registered nurse 24 hours a day, 7 days a week for the cost of a local call.
+In 2018-19 (excluding January), more than 23,500 calls were made by Gold Coast residents, with 41% occurring during the AH period (i.e. between 6pm - 8am).
+The top three suburbs by caller were Pimpama, Upper Coomera and Southport.
+The top three age groups requiring phone advice were 0-9 years (41% of calls), 20-29 years (17%) and 30-39 years (13%), and leading reasons for calling were abdominal pain, unwell/irritable newborn and chest pain.

-Emergency care can be accessed at two public hospitals located on Gold Coast: Gold Coast University Hospital and Robina Hospital.
-Table 4 highlights the number of patients presenting to ED in these hospitals from 2013-14 to 2016-17 according to each triage category.
-As Table 4 suggests, there has been an increase in the number of ED presentations with an annual growth rate of 4.8%.
-However, this growth is largely attributed to the increase in Category 1 and 2 presentations, which have increased at an annual rate of 29% and 10% respectively.
+Emergency care can be accessed in two public hospitals located in Gold Coast: Gold Coast University Hospital and Robina Hospital.
+Table 4 highlights the number of patients presenting to ED in these hospitals from 2013-14 to 2017-18 to each triage category.
+As Table 4 suggests, there has been an increase in the number of ED presentations with an annual growth rate of 4.7%.
+However, this growth is largely attributed to the increase in Category 1 and 2 presentations, which have increased at an annual rate of 19% and 8.5% respectively